-Part of President Donald Trump’s hallmark “zero tolerance” initiative, the administration’s family-separation policy formalized the separation of children from parents as a deliberately cruel measure to attempt to deter future migrants.
+Part of President Donald Trump’s hallmark “zero tolerance” initiative, the administration’s family separation policy formalized the separation of children from parents as a deliberately cruel measure to attempt to deter future migrants.
+Internal investigations later found that the agencies implementing the “zero tolerance” initiatives did not adequately plan for tracking and reuniting separated family members, leaving hundreds of children still separated from their parents years after the policy formally came to an end.
 American Oversight launched an investigation into the policy’s origins and implementation, and to date has filed more than 120 public records requests to state and federal government agencies to shed light on this dark period in American history.

-Documents we obtained provide further evidence of a pattern of miscommunication and disorganization within the Department of Homeland Security at the same time officials were issuing misleading public statements about the administration’s policies.
-Below is an extensive timeline of the administration’s communications about family separation, including both its public statements about the policy and internal discussions we uncovered through the Freedom of Information Act.
+Documents we obtained provide further evidence of a pattern of miscommunication and disorganization within the Department of Homeland Security at the same time that officials were issuing misleading public statements about the administration’s policies.
+Below is an extensive timeline of the administration’s communications about family separation, including its public statements about the policy, public reporting, internal agency investigations, and internal discussions we uncovered through the Freedom of Information Act.

 President Donald Trump is inaugurated.

 Trump signs a pair of executive orders on border and immigration issues, including directing the Department of Homeland Security (DHS) to end the practice of “catch and release,” under which migrants apprehended at the border are released until their court hearings.

 John Lafferty, the asylum chief at U.S. Citizenship and Immigration Services (USCIS), briefs asylum officers on a proposal to separate families crossing the border together, in comments later reported by Reuters.